-Today, Morocco remains one of the most accessible parts of Africa, divided only by the small Strait of Gibraltar from Europe — in fact, it takes less than hour to reach Tangier by boat from Spain.
-While aspects of its French colonial past are visible throughout the major metropolises, the nation is thoroughly Islamic in character.
+Today, Morocco remains one of the most accessible parts of Africa, divided only by the Strait of Gibraltar from Europe — in fact, it takes less than hour to reach Tangier by boat from Spain.
+While aspects of its French colonial past are visible throughout the major destinations, the nation is thoroughly Islamic in character.
 Its vibrant, chaotic atmosphere has long held an allure for artists and bohemians, from Yves Saint Laurent to Jimi Hendrix to… famed travel blogger Lauren Juliff?

-Any Morocco itinerary has to start within the colorful chaos of Marrakech (3 nights), followed by a trip to Essaouira (2 nights) for some fresh sea air.
-We’d then recommend returning to Marrakech (1 night) as a convenient gateway to the Sahara Desert (2 nights), before heading northeast to Fes (3 nights), Chefchaouen (2 nights), and Casablanca (1 night).
+Any Morocco itinerary has to start within the colourful chaos of Marrakech (3 nights), followed by a trip to Essaouira (2 nights) for some fresh sea air (and even fresher seafood).
+I’d then recommend returning to Marrakech (1 night) as a convenient gateway to the Sahara Desert (2 nights), before heading north to Fes (3 nights), followed by Chefchaouen (2 nights), and Casablanca (1 night).

-Marrakech is a tornado of humanity that gusts around in a manner that’s both exciting and terrifying at the same time.
-To really get a feel for the former imperial city, the first place you’ll want to head to is the medina, filled with terracotta-red alleyways that branch off one another seemingly at random.
+To really get a feel for the former imperial city, the first place you’ll want to head to is Marrakech’s medina, filled with terracotta-red alleyways that seemingly branch off one another at random.
 Around each corner awaits a fresh surprise, some of them maybe even pleasant.

 Not far from the open-air plaza is Koutoubia Mosque with its soaring minaret, the tallest structure in Marrakech.
 Only Muslims are allowed inside, so you may have to content yourself with craning your neck up in awe at this classic of Moorish architecture, which dates back to the 12th century.